bubba-94/bubba-94/docs/setup.md

         * Python

 7. Install C/C++ compiler and Python package manager, i will provide a link to my own script that will install needed packages for compiling C/C++ and developing Python applications(!!Remember to make the file executable!!).
 [LINK](../scripts/packages.sh)

+8. Optional!: Install Docker Desktop is installed on Windows and WSL integration.